Urban deforestation is on the rise. Many of our mature public trees are in decline, creating a critical need to replenish the urban forest.

 Canopy has planted several thousand trees in Palo Alto, East Palo Alto, and Menlo Park, at schools, parks, and along our city streets.
-Community planting events take place during the planting season: the cool, rainy months from the end of October through March.
+Community planting events take place during the planting season: the cool, rainy months from October through March.
 Grants, fundraisers, membership, and donations support our planting efforts.